Explore the data and map solar energy

 Aspect raster layer on map

-Each cell contains a value expressing orientation in degrees, with 0 representing absolute north and 180 representing absolute south.
+Each cell contains a value expressing orientation in degrees, with 0, 90, 180, and 270 representing absolute north, east, south, and west, respectively.

 Remove areas with high slopes

-Next, you will use your raster layers to find areas that meet the criteria for solar panels.
+Next, you'll use your raster layers to find areas that meet the criteria for solar panels.
 First, you'll remove areas from your solar radiation raster layer that have a slope steeper than 45 degrees.

 Expression for the Con tool